hadia/Browsr/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section list any major frameworks/libraries used to bootstrap your project
 * [Kotlin]
 * [Jetpack Navigation Component]
 * [Built with MVVM (Model–viewModel–Model)]